COVID-19: Scenarios to think the unthinkable and prepare for the uncertain...

 Conversely, "slow and inadequate" coordination would entail:

-Lack of international standard protocols for rapid diagnosing and testing
+Lack of international standards for rapid diagnosing and testing

-Hushing up of suspected cases to protect local or national interests
+Suppression of data to protect local or national interests

 No agreements on licensing of drugs